Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• Place the smaller piece of parchment paper on top of the fudge to help smooth the top.
-Leave it in place and put the fudge in the refrigerator to chill for two hours.
+• Place the pre-measured piece of parchment paper on top of the fudge.
+Use this to help smooth the top of the fudge.
+Leave this piece of parchment paper in place, and put the fudge in the refrigerator to chill for 2 hours.

 • Using the over-hang pieces of paper, lift out the fudge, and place it on a cutting board.